 Giving up my profession

 “I had to quit my job.
 I had to sit at home, which may seem like an ideal scenario — paid vacation.
 But over the years, and another child, I’ve gotten over the guilt of admitting that watching your professional and individualistic life come to a grinding halt does affect your psyche.
+I had some many early signs of pregnancy.
 The limitations of being pregnant, the constant litany of instructions to take it easy is difficult for a busy body like me.

 The confusion of these paradoxical thoughts was what worried me.
 There is such a thing as too much information.
 I read about Brooke Shields and her episodes of postpartum depression.
 I wondered if I needed to see a counsellor, if I was the only one quietly sulking in the golden days of my youth.